Overall Risk Assessment in the COVID-19 Environment

 Contractors will only be allowed onto site when pupils are not in except for emergencies and essential routine maintenance.

-Prospective pupils requiring assessment will remain in small groups, will use separate areas and facilities to those used by existing pupils in school, will remain on site for a maximum of three hours and will bring their own drinks.
-Again, during Lockdown 2, pupil assessments will only take place if absolutely essential.
+Prospective pupils requiring assessment will remain in small groups, will use separate areas and facilties to those used by existing pupils in school, will remain on site for a maximum of three hours and will bring their own drinks.
+Pupil assessements will only take place if absolutely essential.
 No food will be provided.
-These children will be expected to follow the school’s COVID-19 rules and will be supervised by one member of staff at all times.
+These children will be expected to follow the schools COVID-19 rules and will be supervised by one member of staff at all times.
 All spaces used will be thoroughly cleaned at the end of the day in line with the school’s COVID-19 cleaning policy.
 There will be no interaction with any other pupils on the School site.
 A designated room will be allocated depending on space available on the day in question.

-No existing parents will be allowed in school buildings, with meetings taking place remotely instead.
+No existing parents will be allowed in school buildings with meetings taking place remotely instead.
 There will be restricted movement on site.
+Parents allowed on site will be on accordance wth the Government’s roadmap.

-Any other ad hoc essential events will have individual risk assessments drawn up accordingly.
+Any other ad hoc essential events will have individual risk assessments drawn up according.

 |Are Social Distancing (SD) and other hygiene rules communicated, understood and applied?||Yes – via training, weekly updates to staff with daily checks by SLT on duty.
 Government COVID-19 posters put up around site.
 All staff to receive written advice, full training at the beginning of term and as guidelines change.
 All pupils to be receive instruction on first day of term with Teachers ensuring they have understood and comply.
 Ongoing reminders to all staff and pupils will take place.||Good||Ongoing|